Governance of our Family of Schools

 Meet our Governors

-School Visitor : Baroness Harris of Richmond is a Deputy Speaker in the House of Lords and speaks from the Back Benches on Policing and Northern Ireland and has a great interest in both, having previously chaired North Yorkshire’s Police Authority.
+School Visitor: Baroness Harris of Richmond is a Deputy Speaker in the House of Lords and speaks from the Back Benches on Policing and Northern Ireland and has a great interest in both, having previously chaired North Yorkshire’s Police Authority.
 Her working life is spent in London when Parliament is sitting, but home and the heart are in North Yorkshire.
-Her husband is a local councillor and they have lived in Richmond for 35 years.
+Her husband is a local councillor and they live in Richmond.
 They have three grandsons of whom Lady Harris is inordinately proud!

-Francine Holroyd is a former pupil of Harrogate Ladies’ College and was a Jewellery Buyer before having a family.
+Chair of Governors: Francine Holroyd is a former pupil of Harrogate Ladies’ College and was a Jewellery Buyer before having a family.
 Francine is a Magistrate and Youth Magistrate for North Yorkshire and her daughter is currently at Harrogate Ladies’ College having moved up from Highfield Prep School.
 Francine became the Chair of the Governors at the beginning of 2018.

 Susan Jackson heads up an international education consultancy specialising in setting up schools in the UK and abroad.
 A former boarding pupil at HLC, Susan chose a career in teaching and was Head of two GSA schools, in the UK and Argentina, and of a co-educational school in France.
 Susan is also an OFSTED Inspector and is a Director of the UK-China Education Bureau; a Governor of Graveney School in Wandsworth; and sits on the Management Committee of Caius House, the charitable mission established by Gonville and Caius College, University of Cambridge.